tanmay-d-shah/Crop_Price_Prediction_Dashboard/README.md

 Live Deployment: https://crop-price-prediction-dash.herokuapp.com

+The data has been taken from data.gov.in between the intervals of April 2012 to December 2018

 To run this project:
 1. go to main directory and run ```npm install```
 2. after installing, run ```node index.js```